 The name“Emmaus Catholic Primary School” allows us to reflect on our own faith stories.
 It encourages us to reflect on how we will continue to share the story of Jesus with our children and it frees us to realise that there will always be times of uncertainty, joy, confusion or even frustration in our own time together.
 Like the disciples we too will walk with Jesus to create a school that is known in the Ballarat region for its care of children, its quality educational programs and its capacity to live Christian kindness in its day to day dealings with others.

-In 2018 there are approximately 370 students enrolled at Emmaus.
+In 2018 there were approximately 370 students enrolled at Emmaus.

 There are four learning areas known as: